New Orleans Water Quality at a Glance

 Why does New Orleans issue so many boil water advisories?

-New Orleans’ unique circumstances create challenges that can lead to precautionary boil water advisories:
+New Orleans’ unique circumstances create challenges that lead to frequent boil water advisories — and the situation has deteriorated sharply in 2026:

 Is New Orleans’ water safe to drink?

-New Orleans’ water meets federal standards but faces serious contamination concerns that require caution:
+New Orleans water meets federal standards but faces serious contamination concerns requiring immediate action:

-Lead Crisis: 88% of tested homes showed lead contamination, with 15,000+ lead service lines citywide
+Lead Crisis: 88% of independently tested homes positive; 15,000+ lead service lines citywide; utility’s 90th percentile figure of 7.9 ppb does not reflect tap-level reality

-Multiple Contaminants: 32 different contaminants detected, with 12 exceeding modern health guidelines
+Multiple Contaminants: 32 different contaminants detected, 12 exceeding modern health guidelines including arsenic 52× and HAAs 348× above EWG recommendations (note: legal under EPA limits)

 Why does New Orleans water sometimes taste different?

-Lead Leaching: Metallic tastes may indicate lead contamination from service lines or household plumbing
+Lead Leaching: Metallic or unusual tastes may indicate lead from service lines or household plumbing, particularly after water has been sitting in pipes

-Saltwater Intrusion: During severe drought, salt levels rise affecting taste, as experienced in 2023
+Saltwater Intrusion: During severe drought, saltwater from the Gulf can push upstream and affect taste, as nearly occurred in 2023

 Contaminants of Concern